pragma-/Plang/README.md

     new_creature(damage = 25, health = 100, armor = 100, name = "a troll")

-But the real benefit of named arguments comes into play when you want to omit some arguments.
-With positional arguments, if you wanted to set only the 4th argument you'd also need to set each previous argument as well.
-But with named arguments you can simply specify which arguments you care about and let the default arguments fill in the rest:
+Another advantage of named arguments comes into play when you want to omit some arguments.
+With positional arguments, if you wanted to set only a specific argument, say the last one, you'd need to set each prior argument.
+With named arguments you can simply specify which arguments you care about and let the default arguments fill in the rest:

     new_creature(damage = 100)